 The public cloud model assumes:

-- Fast and cheap networking in datacenters
+- Fast and cheap networking inside the datacenters

 The distributed edge cloud assumes: